-Completion of both the first and second field practicum requires 4 days per week, totalling 350 hours during the semester, over 11-13 weeks.
-Lunch hours, statutory holidays, snow days, office closures, sick days, or other absences from the field setting are not included in the 350 hours.
+Completion of field practicum requires 4 days per week, totalling 350 hours during the semester, over 11-13 weeks.
+Lunch hours, statutory holidays, snow days, sick days, or other absences from the field setting are not included in the 350 hours.